IBM-Cloud/terraform-provider-ibm/website/docs/d/is_virtual_endpoint_gateways.html.markdown

 }
 ```

+## Argument reference

+Review the argument references that you can specify for your data source.

+- `resource_group` - (String) The ID of the Resource group this endpoint gateway belongs to
+- `name` - (String) The name of the endpoint gateway

 ## Attribute reference
 In addition to the argument reference list, you can access the following attribute references after your data source is created.